nithishakumar/Online-Shopping-Cart-Web-Service/README.md

 viewing the cart, fetching available parts) respectively.
 All transactions are rolled-back when an exception occurs.
 Exceptions that occur while rolling back transactions are also handled.

-Properties of most tables used in SQL queries are also provided.
+Properties of most tables used in SQL queries are provided for reference.
 The SQL stored procedure "DTPartsSelection" was written to suit the company's needs.
 It can be replaced by a simpler SQL select statement that just fetches all data from the sample PATPARTDATA table.
 Sample test records have been to PATPARTDATA and PATCART.
 This web service currently only authorizes one user but it can easily be optimized to authorize more users by storing user data in the SQL database and following the web service's existing authentication procedures.